dmnovikov/neva-py3/README.md

-#Origin code is on
+# Origin code is on link
 https://github.com/vika-sonne/NevaMt3xx
 It is for Python 2.x

-#I only updated for Python3 Serial Port part
+# I only updated for Python 3.x Serial Port part
+change serial.write(str)  and serial.read

-And added onr test (myneva.py) for get Current, Voltage, Power, etc from device Many thanks for original code !
+So, added one test (myneva.py) for get Current, Voltage, Power, etc from device Many thanks for original code !

-#Original README.md
+# Original README.md

 # NevaMt3xx
 Serial interface access library of electric power consumption counter of "Neva MT 3xx" type by Taipit (Saint-Petersburg) manufacturing